symonxdd/avd-launcher/README.md

 └── README.md                   # You're reading it ✨
 ```

-> **Note on `app/helper/command_*.go`**
+> [!NOTE]
-> These two files are **OS-specific** and use [Go build tags](https://pkg.go.dev/go/build#hdr-Build_Constraints) to automatically select the correct one during build time.
+> The two files at `app/helper/command_*.go` are **OS-specific** and use [Go build tags](https://pkg.go.dev/go/build#hdr-Build_Constraints) to automatically select the correct one during build time.
 This ensures clean handling of platform quirks without any runtime checks.

 <br/>

 ## 🔧 Dev Prerequisites
-To build or run in live dev mode, follow the [official Wails installation guide](https://wails.io/docs/gettingstarted/installation).
+- To build or run in live dev mode, follow the [official Wails installation guide](https://wails.io/docs/gettingstarted/installation).
-You'll need Go installed, along with Node and a package manager like `npm`, `yarn`, or `pnpm`.
+- You'll need Go installed, along with Node and a package manager like `npm`, `yarn`, or `pnpm`.
 <br/><br/>

 ## ⚙️ Live Development